- One Day Tours

 - Gift Vouchers

-Free Diving Tour
+Free Diving & Basking Shark Tour

 For more advanced snorkellers and those experienced with breath-hold, apnea and free-diving then our part of Scotland provides unique and stunning locations.
+Following on from the success our 2017 free-dive expedition we are going to run it again.

 Our first volcanic cave and an iconic location!
 The cave is visited by thousands of tourists each year, who all stumble along the rocky path to look at the cave and then leave.
 We take a different viewpoint as we visit with nobody else around so we can have an undisturbed experience and, more importantly, no tourist boats for our safety whilst diving!